Chiral drugs: History

-Chirality can be traced back to 1812, when physicist Jean-Baptiste Biot found out about a phenomenon called "optical activity."
-Louis Pasteur, a famous student of Biot's, made a series of observations that led him to suggest that the optical activity of some substances is caused by their molecular asymmetry, which makes nonsuperimposable mirror-images.
+The research into chirality can be traced back to 1812, when physicist Jean-Baptiste Biot found out about a phenomenon called "optical activity."
+Louis Pasteur, a student of Biot's, made a series of observations that led him to suggest that the optical activity of some substances is caused by their molecular asymmetry, which makes nonsuperimposable mirror-images.
 In 1848, Pasteur grew two different kinds of crystals from the racemic sodium ammonium salt of tartaric acid.
 He was the first person to separate enantiomeric crystals by hand.
 In fact Pasteur laid the foundations of stereochemistry and chirality.

 In 1874, Jacobus Henricus van 't Hoff came up with the idea of an asymmetric carbon atom.
 He said that all optically active carbon compounds have an asymmetric carbon atom.
 In the same year, Joseph Achille Le Bel only used asymmetry arguments and talked about the asymmetry of the molecules as a whole instead of the asymmetry of each carbon atom.
 So, Le Bel's idea could be seen as the general theory of stereoisomerism, while van 't Hoff's could be seen as a special case (restricted to tetrahedral carbon).

-Soon, scientists started to look into what chiral compounds meant for living things.
+Scientists started to look into what chiral compounds meant for living things.
 In 1903, Cushny was the first person to show that enantiomers of a chiral molecule have different biological effects.
 Lord Kelvin used the word "chiral" for the first time in 1904.

-Chirality: terminology/descriptors
+Terminology and descriptors

 This is to give an overview of the evolving chirality nomenclature system commonly employed to distinguish enantiomers of a chiral drug.
 In the beginning, enantiomers were distinguished based on their ability to rotate the plane of plane-polarized light.
 The enantiomer that rotates the plane-polarized light to the right is named "dextro-rotatory", abbreviated as "dextro" or "d" and the counterpart as "levo" or "l".
 A racemic mixture is denoted as "(±)", "rac", or "dl".
 Now the d/l system of naming based on optical rotation is falling into disuse.

 Later, the Fischer convention was introduced to specify the configuration of a stereogenic center and uses the symbols D and L. The use of capital letters is to differentiate from the "d" / "l" notation (optical descriptor) described earlier.
 In this system, the enantiomers are named with reference to D- and L-glyceraldehyde which is taken as the standard for comparison.
 The structure of the chiral molecule should be represented in the Fischer projection formula.
 If the hydroxyl group attached to the highest chiral carbon is on the right-hand side it is referred to as D-series and if on the left-hand side it is called L-series.
 This nomenclature system has also become obsolete.
 But D-/L-system of naming is still employed to designate the configuration of amino acids and sugars.
 In general the D/L system of nomenclature is superseded by the Cahn-Ingold-Prelog (CIP) rule to describe the configuration of a stereogenic/chiral center.